 FUNDING AREAS: Conservation, habitat preservation, and biodiversity

-PROFILE: Michael (Mike) Finley didn't join the Turner Foundation with the intention of staying around long.
-In 2001, when he announced that he was leaving his position as Yellowstone National Park supervisor to take up the post of Turner Foundation president, he presented the new job as a relatively brief and final stop before retirement:
+PROFILE: In 2001, Michael (Mike) Finley announced that he was leaving his position as Yellowstone National Park supervisor to take up the post of Turner Foundation president.
+He said then in a statement:

 I only plan to work another six or seven years and wanted a place where I will have the greatest impact on water, the environment and conservation," he said in a press conference at the time.
 Those six or seven years ended long ago, however, and Finley is still there and still overseeing the allocation of $10 million or more in grants a year toward conservation and sustainability causes across the globe.

 Under his leadership, the foundation is recognized as one of the most accessible funders in the conservation field.
 In one year alone, the Turner Foundation awarded 132 environment grants in total, including 32 pertaining specifically to animals and wildlife.
 Groups involved in land or wildlife conservation should not let the foundation's celebrity namesake intimidate them—if a group's mission is a good fit for Turner's programs, then it will stand a reasonably strong chance of securing support for it.